-The Common Loon is listed by Wyoming Game & Fish as a Tier 1 Species of Greatest Conservation Need.
-The population of only 14 pairs can be found on lakes in the northwest portion of the state in Yellowstone National Park, Grand Teton National Park, and the Bridger-Teton and Caribou-Targhee National Forests.
+The Common Loon is listed by Wyoming Game & Fish as a Tier 1 Species of Greatest Conservation Need and is considered the rarest breeding bird in Wyoming.
+The population of only 21 territorial pairs can be found on lakes in the northwest portion of the state in Yellowstone National Park, Grand Teton National Park, and the Bridger-Teton and Caribou-Targhee National Forests.
 These loons are at the southern extent of the species' range and are isolated by over 200 miles from the nearest breeding population.

 Wyoming’s landscape is a study in contrasts, from shortgrass prairies and sagebrush steppes to the stunning peaks of the Rocky Mountains.